 Welcome to The 195: The Cooking Edition where Galavante Founder Christine Drinan cooks recipes from all 195 countries while traveling the world.
 Today’s episode is inspired by Christine’s trip to Algeria, where she was clued in to the best couscous recipe in the world.
 We share our cooking tips on making an authentic couscous that is so savory, light and fluffy that this meal will become an instant favorite in your home.
+So while it make take at least two hours to make the Algerian version, this will be the best couscous recipe you’ll ever find.

 Ok, we need to have a talk.
 You’ve been making couscous all wrong.
 We did too — until we went to Tunisia, and had couscous that was very nearly life-changing.
 So much so that now, we devote two-plus hours on some Sundays to make real couscous.
 Worth it, because this is a dish that, when properly prepared, almost melts in your mouth.
 Welcome to the best couscous recipe ever.